 Gua bao: the Asian burger

 Gua Bao is the Asian version of a burger.
-It is made with stewed meat (usually beef, chicken or pork) that is placed between flatbread (called ‘lotus leaf bread').
-It is shaped like a half crescent moon and is roughly the size of your palm.
-It is typically packed with stir-fried suan cai, coriander, ground peanuts, and served with a variety of sauces.
+It is made with stewed meat (usually beef, chicken or pork) that is placed between flatbreads (called ‘lotus leaf bread').
+It is shaped like a half-crescent moon and is roughly the size of your palm.
+It is typically packed with stir-fried suan cai, coriander, and ground peanuts, served with a variety of sauces.
 It's super popular with locals and a must we recommend everyone tries!
-The taste is absolutely tantalising on your tongue!
+The taste is tantalizing on your tongue!

 Before you go

-We've put together some handy hints and tips to help you plan your own gay trip to Taiwan.
-Read on to find out everything the gay traveller should know before they go.
+We've put together some handy hints and tips to help you plan your gay trip to Taiwan.
+Read on to find out everything the gay traveler should know before they go.

-Travel insurance: All travellers to Taiwan should make sure they have adequate travel insurance, because you just never know when you might miss a flight, get sick or have something else not go according to plan.
+Travel insurance: All travelers to Taiwan should make sure they have adequate travel insurance because you just never know when you might miss a flight, get sick, or have something else not go according to plan.
 We recommend Heymondo travel insurance as we've been using them for years and they offer affordable, comprehensive cover.
-It's also very easy to make a claim online if something does go wrong.
+It's also very easy to make a claim online if something goes wrong.

-Vaccinations: All travellers to Taiwan should make sure they're up to date on routine vaccinations like measles, mumps and rubella.
-Most travellers should also get vaccinated against hepatitis A, while some may need to be vaccinated against hepatitis B, rabies and Japanese Encephalitis, depending on what you will be doing/where you will be going.
+Vaccinations: All travelers to Taiwan should make sure they're up to date on routine vaccinations like measles, mumps, and rubella.
+Most travelers should also get vaccinated against hepatitis A, while some may need to be vaccinated against hepatitis B, rabies, and Japanese Encephalitis, depending on what you will be doing/where you will be going.
 Make sure you check the CDC website and speak with your doctor before making any bookings for your trip to Taiwan.

 Tipping culture: Taiwan is not a country with a strong tipping culture, so you don't need to feel obliged to tip anywhere you travel.
-Even taxi drivers will probably be surprised if you try to round up your fare!
-A service charge is also usually included in restaurant bills, so there's not really any need for tipping at all.
+Even taxi drivers will probably be surprised if you try to round up your fare.
+A service charge is also usually included in restaurant bills, so there's no need to tip – officially!

 Online privacy: While Taiwan is quite progressive and very gay friendly by Asian standards, you might still want to keep your online history private, especially if you plan to use gay dating apps like Grindr or Scruff while you're there.
 We like to use a VPN when we travel as it's a reliable and affordable way to keep our online activities completely private.